Tag Archives: Systemic Racism

 • Why didn’t the paediatrician take Valérie’s complaints seriously?

-• Why did she not even consider acute appendicitis – the most common surgical disease in childhood(!)?
+• Why did she not consider an acute appendicitis thouroughly – the most common surgical disease in childhood(*)?

 • Why did she not carry out essential examinations to rule out a possible appendicitis?